tdeakin93/hw9/README.md

   - [License](#license)

 ## Installation
-  In order to run this code, the user must have node installed on their device, a
+  In order to run this code, the user must have node installed on their device.
 <!-- I'd like to run options of a 1 2 3 step process potentially  here -->

 ## Usage